Methods of Separation in Everyday Life Class 6 Questions and Answers NCERT Solutions

 Question 2.

-Which of the following substances are commonly separated using the churning method?
+Which of the following substances are commonly separated using the Churning method?

 (i) Oil from water